lloydowen8/place-heatmap-2022/README.md

 # r/Place 2022 heatmap

-The code is open source and free to use, all I ask is you give me credit (to either u/DeathByElectives or the repo) if you do post any visualisations.
+The code is open source and free to use, all I ask is you give credit (to either u/DeathByElectives or the repo) if you do post any visualisations.

 ## Running heatmap locally